That dollar amount reflects a -24.5% decrease since 2017 when Burundi’s overall exports were worth $150 million.

 Not one Burundian corporation ranks among the Forbes Global 2000.

 Wikipedia lists businesses from Burundi that participate in international trade transactions.
 Selected examples are shown below.

 - Interbank Burundi (commercial bank)

 - KCB Bank Burundi Limited (commercial bank)

-In macroeconomic terms, Burundi’s total exported goods represent an estimated 2.2% of its overall Gross Domestic Product for 2019 ($8.4 billion valued in Purchasing Power Parity US dollars).
-That 2.2% for exports to overall GDP in PPP for 2019 compares to 1.8% for 2018.
-Those metrics suggest a relatively increasing reliance on products sold on international markets for Burundi’s total economic performance albeit based on a relatively short timeframe.
+In macroeconomic terms, Burundi’s total exported goods represent an estimated 1.2% of its overall Gross Domestic Product for 2021 ($9.8 billion valued in Purchasing Power Parity US dollars).
+That 1.2% for exports to overall GDP in PPP for 2021 compares to 1.8% for 2020.
+Those percentages suggest a relatively decreasing reliance on products sold on international markets for Burundi’s total economic performance, albeit based on a relatively short timeframe.

 Burundi’s capital city is Bujumbura.

-See also Uganda’s Top 10 Exports, Somalia’s Top 10 Exports and Top African Export Countries
+See also Democratic Republic of the Congo’s Top 10 Exports, Uganda’s Top 10 Exports, Somalia’s Top 10 Exports and Top African Export Countries

 Central Intelligence Agency, The World Factbook Country Profiles.
 Accessed on September 22, 2022

 Forbes Global 2000 rankings, The World’s Biggest Public Companies.
 Accessed on September 22, 2022